Mark Twain Lake

 Mark Twain Lake (18,600 acres) is located in Ralls and Monroe counties in northeast Missouri.

-White bass fishing should be average.
-Fish windy points, submerged islands and long, sloping points using either artificial lures or shad.
-Anglers do best when these fish are spawning on riffles in tributary streams in early spring, while feeding on schooling shad, or congregating over underwater humps or mud flats during the summer.
-Walleye abundance remains low, although anglers have reported improved catches the last few years.
-Anglers should also consider walleye fishing in tributary streams of the lake during early spring where walleye abundance has increased due to recent tributary stream stockings.
+This year, there has been a significant increase in white bass caught in our crappie trap nets, averaging around 13 inches, with some individuals reaching 15 inches and several being young of the year.
+The best opportunities for white bass angling can be found by targeting windy points, submerged islands, and long-sloping points using artificial lures or shad.
+Anglers will have the most success during early spring when these fish are spawning on riffles in tributary streams, as well as in the summer when they feed on schooling shad or gather over underwater humps and mud flats.
+Walleye abundance remains low in the lake; however, anglers have reported catches higher than average in the past several years.
+It is advisable for anglers to consider walleye fishing in the lake's tributary streams during early spring, where recently conducted tributary stream stockings have increased the walleye population.
 Catfish anglers can expect good fishing to continue this year.
-Channel catfish are abundant and many blue catfish and flathead catfish exceeding 25 pounds are caught each year on trotlines, bank lines, and jugs.
-Effective February 28, 2022, blue catfish and flathead catfish less than 26 inches in total length must be returned to the water unharmed immediately after being caught.
-Anglers have been very successful in recent years capturing blue catfish on trotlines and jugs baited with cut shad or herring.
-Catfish anglers do best in the upper portions of North Fork, Middle Fork, South Fork, and Indian Creek arms.
+Channel catfish are abundant, and many blue and flathead catfish exceeding 25 pounds are caught each year using trotlines, bank lines, and jugs.
+In recent years, anglers have had significant success capturing blue catfish on trotlines and jugs baited with cut shad or herring.
+Catfish anglers tend to do best in the upper sections of North Fork, Middle Fork, South Fork, and Indian Creek arms.

 Driving Directions